Banning Bake Sales: The Controversy Behind Cupcakes, Brownies, and Cookies

 Parents and food historians are also concerned that the new rule will encourage students to favor processed foods over homemade items.

 Laura Shapiro, a food historian and author, finds the city’s reasoning problematic.
-Shapiro says that said the city’s argument reflects a larger cultural trend in which Americans “accept a kind of distance between themselves and food.”
+Shapiro says that the city’s argument reflects a more significant cultural trend in which Americans “accept a kind of distance between themselves and food.”

-This video makes the point that the government will dictate what is best for you and your family.
+This video states that the government will dictate what is best for you and your family.

-After the American food industry emerged as a corporate force in the early 20th century, Shapiro says, Americans began to distrust food that didn’t come packaged with a nutrition label.
-Shapiro is critical of the city’s thinking, which seems to believe that “a packaged chocolate-chip cookie is preferable to a homemade one, not on the basis of taste, texture or the quality of the ingredients, but because it came from a factory and has a nutrition label.”
+Shapiro says that after the American food industry emerged as a corporate force in the early 20th century, Americans began to distrust food that didn’t come packaged with a nutrition label.
+Shapiro is critical of the city’s thinking, which seems to believe that “a packaged chocolate-chip cookie is preferable to a homemade one, not based on taste, texture or the quality of the ingredients, but because it came from a factory and has a nutrition label.”

-Pushing Processed Foods Over Homemade Food May Contribute to Obesity Problem
+Pushing Processed Foods Over Homemade Food May Contribute to the Obesity Problem

-It remains to be seen whether students and parents will be successful in their campaign to get New York City to repeal its new anti-bake-sale rule.
-But urban school districts across the United States should keep an eye as the debate unfolds, as their cities may soon also decide to take aim at bake sales.
+It remains to be seen whether students and parents will succeed in their campaign to get New York City to repeal its new anti-bake-sale rule.
+But urban school districts across the United States should keep an eye on the debate as it unfolds, as their cities may soon also decide to target bake sales.

 Additional Resources [+]